glensc/eventum-oldwiki/Eventum:WorkflowExamples.md

             }
         }

-### Add anonymous reporter to issue notification list
+### Add anonymous reporter to issue notification list {#add-anonymous-reporter-to-issue-notification-list}

-Original code from [mailing list](http://lists.mysql.com/eventum-users/1711), but made it work.
+Original code from [mailing
+list](http://lists.mysql.com/eventum-users/1711), but made it work.

 Usage: Add two custom fields to anonymous reporting (name, email) and add a new workflow.

 Notice: Remember to replace NameOfYourBackend with your Class backend name which extends Abstract_Workflow_Backend in your custom backend file.

     function handleNewIssue($prj_id, $issue_id, $has_TAM, $has_RR)
     {